José Manuel Jurado

-José Manuel Jurado Marín (born 29 June 1986) is a Spanish former professional footballer who played as a central midfielder.
+José Manuel Jurado Marín (born 29 June 1986) is a Spanish former professional footballer who played as a midfielder.

 He played for both major teams in Madrid during his career, Real and Atlético, albeit with no success for the former.
 He amassed La Liga totals of 186 games and 22 goals over eight seasons, also representing in the competition Mallorca and Espanyol.

 In 2010, Jurado signed for Schalke 04, going on to appear in 71 competitive matches in two years and win two major trophies, including the 2011 German Cup.
 He additionally had spells in Russia with Spartak, and England with Watford.

 Club career

 Real Madrid

 Born in Sanlúcar de Barrameda, Cádiz, Jurado was a product of Real Madrid's youth system, and was one of Real Madrid Castilla's most important players alongside Javi García.

 He made his official debut for the senior team on 29 October 2005 in a 2–0 away win against Real Betis, and made six first-team appearances during his tenure, also taking the field against Olympiacos F.C. in the season's UEFA Champions League.